777arc/textbook/content/filters.rst

    :scale: 100 %
    :align: center

 You might be wondering why we wouldn't just set the transition width as small as possible.
-The reason is mainly that a smaller transition width results in more taps, and more taps means more computations.
-We will see why shortly.
+The reason is mainly that a smaller transition width results in more taps, and more taps means more computations--we will see why shortly.
 A 50-tap filter can run all day long using 1% of the CPU on a Raspberry Pi.
 Meanwhile, a 50,000 tap filter will cause your CPU to explode!
 Typically we use a filter designer tool, then see how many taps it outputs, and if it's way too many (e.g., more than 100) we increase the transition width.
 It all depends on the application and hardware running the filter, of course.

 In the filtering example above, we had used a cutoff of 3 kHz and a transition width of 1 kHz (it's hard to actually see the transition width just looking at these screenshots).
 The resulting filter had 77 taps.